AmirShkolnik/DivingCenter/README_v.0.1.md

   - Monitor website performance to identify and address issues promptly
   - Secure personal data storage and processing for user trust
   - Enable easy scaling of server resources to accommodate growth

+###### EPIC 7: Advanced Platform Features and Integrations

+- **Goal:**
+To enhance the Diving Center platform with advanced features and integrations that elevate the user experience, provide additional services, and create new revenue streams.
+These features, while not essential for the initial launch, will significantly expand the platform's capabilities and appeal to a broader range of diving enthusiasts.

+- **Associated User Stories:**

+- Browse and Purchase Diving Equipment (e-commerse)
+- View Relevant Third-Party Advertisements
+- Use Real-Time Underwater Communication Tools
+-Book Dive Travel Packages

 Every epic represents a major feature area, guiding development from initial setup to a full-fledged, engaging community platform